lizhao007/DeepBSA/README.md

 # Usage
 ## For windows

-The “Instruction or Manual” file can be download in github and it is also packed into the DeepBSA_windows.zip.
+The “Instruction or Manual” file can be downloaded from GitHub and it is also packed into the DeepBSA_windows.zip.
-## For linux
+## For Linux

-### Requirment
+### Requirement
 R and Python 3.7(or greater) should be installed.
-Other require python packages can be quickly installed by running "./requirment.txt" in main dictory as follows.
+Other required Python packages can be quickly installed by running "./requirment.txt" in the main directory as follows.
 ```
 #Install
 wget http://zeasystemsbio.hzau.edu.cn/Tools/DeepBSA_linux_v1.4.tar.gz